aleksaro/digital-image-processing-intro/digital-image-processing/getting-started/getting-started-matlab.rst

 .. image:: images/image.png

-Images loaded this way are put straight into MATLAB arrays, which means we can use everything we learned above to modify them.
-Let's try that now by transforming the image we loaded above using the natural logarithm.
+Images read this way are put straight into MATLAB arrays, which means we can use everything we learned above to modify them.
+Let's try that now by transforming the image we read above using the natural logarithm.

 .. code-block:: matlab